orbitalquark/scintillua/docs/manual.md

     ...
     keywords9.$(file.patterns.name)=scintillua

-(You could manually override Scintillua's `lexer` and `keywords.*` settings from your SciTE user properties file, but it's easier to just change *scintillua.properties*.)
+(You could manually override Scintillua's `file.patterns.name`, `lexer`, and `keywords` settings from your SciTE user properties file, but it's easier to just change *scintillua.properties*.)

 Scintillua's Lua lexers also have their own keyword sets, which are distinct from SciTE lexer keyword sets.
 If you would like to change the set of keywords that a Scintillua lexer uses,